 All High School & Middle School LGBTQIA/Ally Students Welcome!

-Although we know we cannot safely be together in person this fall, we also know the importance of community and keeping LGBTQIA+ and ally youth connected to resources and to each other.
-To support these endeavors, the Queer, Trans, and Allied Student Summit is going virtual this fall.
-The Queer, Trans, and Allied Student Virtual Summit of the Central Coast is a free, online summit that is led by youth leaders from the tri-county area.
-Our first ever virtual summit will provide students the opportunity to:
+The Queer, Trans, and Allied Student Virtual Summit of the Central Coast is a free summit that is led by youth leaders from the tri-county area.
+This upcoming summit will provide students the opportunity to:

-- Experience workshops put on by fellow youth and community organizers.
+- Experience workshops created by fellow youth and community organizers.

 - Virtually meet students throughout Santa Cruz County, Monterey County, and San Benito County — from Watsonville, Salinas, Soledad, Monterey, San Juan Bautista to Scotts Valley — who are working to help create safer schools in their communities!